 FG Wilson products range from 5.5 - 2,500 kVA, including open and enclosed generator sets providing prime and standby power - from standby domestic use, right up to power modules with the ability to operate as complete power stations supplying electricity to national grids.

-Through a global network of 380 Dealers, FG Wilson serves and supports customers all over the world.
-With the backup of FG Wilson's power solutions teams, Dealers can meet any power requirement, no matter how complex.
+Through a global dealer network , FG Wilson serves and supports customers all over the world.
+With the backup of FG Wilson's power solutions teams, dealers can meet any power requirement, no matter how complex.